fctr-id/okta-mcp-server/docs/BUSINESS_BLOG_POST_OAUTH_SECURITY.md

 The AI can now perform operations, but only within the user's authorized scope.
 Every request is validated, and all activities are logged for audit purposes.

 **Step 8: Session Management**
 Sessions automatically expire after 2 hours.
-Consent expires every hour.
+Consent expires after 24 hours.
 Tokens refresh automatically to maintain seamless operation while preserving security.

 ## Getting Started and What's Next